marcoscardenasmancilla/Subtitles-QE_JP-EN-ES/README.md

 ---

 ## Scripts and high-level functions
-- `1_sub_sbert_comet_pipeline.py` — **Compute per-group metrics from a CSV dataset** (reads `DATASET_PATH`, computes char‑ngram cosine, punctuation jaccard, digit matching, length ratios, optional SBERT and COMET‑QE scores, batch-local min‑max normalization and a `qe_mix` weighted composite; saves per‑group CSVs and HTML reports; writes `metrics_all_groups.csv`).
+- `1_sub_sbert_comet_pipeline.py` — **Compute per-group metrics from a CSV ** (reads `_PATH`, computes char‑ngram cosine, punctuation jaccard, digit matching, length ratios, optional SBERT and COMET‑QE scores, batch-local min‑max normalization and a `qe_mix` weighted composite; saves per‑group CSVs and HTML reports; writes `metrics_all_groups.csv`).
 Defaults and behaviour are implemented in this file.

 - `2_make_wide_matrix.py` — **Pivot the combined `metrics_all_groups.csv` into wide format by time stamp**.
 It attempts to auto-detect the time column and the group column, maps desired base metric names to actual columns heuristically, and produces: `metrics_wide_by_timestamp.csv`, `metrics_wide_valid_minonepergroup.csv`, and (when possible) `metrics_wide_strict_allmetrics.csv`.